JoseCebrian12/JoseCebrian-Portfolio/README.md

 # [Project 1: Manchester City Treble Winners Analysis](https://github.com/JoseCebrian12/ManCity2022-2023)
 <div style="text-align: justify;">
-In this project, I analyzed Manchester City's performance during their historic **treble-winning** season (Premier League, FA Cup, and Champions League).
+In this project, I analyzed Manchester City's performance during their historic treble-winning season (Premier League, FA Cup, and Champions League).
 This analysis covers both team and individual player performance, with a focus on offensive and defensive metrics.
-Using data from various competitions, I explored key statistics like goals (GF), expected goals (xG), and defensive actions, providing deep insights into how the team and key players like **Erling Haaland** and **Kevin De Bruyne** performed.
-Visualizations were created using **Matplotlib**, **mplsoccer**, and integrated player images for an enhanced presentation.
+Using data from various competitions, I explored key statistics like goals (GF), expected goals (xG), and defensive actions, providing deep insights into how the team and key players like Erling Haaland and Kevin De Bruyne performed.
+Visualizations were created using Matplotlib, mplsoccer, and integrated player images for an enhanced presentation.
 </div>

 # [Project 2: Predictive Modeling for In-Hospital Mortality among ICU-Admitted Heart Failure Patients](https://github.com/JoseCebrian12/icu-admission)